llpeterson/scaling/multicast.md

 downstream branch can forward it both up the tree and down other branches.
 The route followed to deliver a packet to any particular receiver goes only as far up the tree as necessary before going down the branch to that receiver.
-See the multicast route from R1 to R2 in the [Figure 4(b)](#pim-bidir) for an example.
+See the multicast route from R1 to R2 in [Figure 4(b)](#pim-bidir) for an example.
 R4 forwards a multicast packet downstream to R2 at the same time that it forwards a copy of the same packet upstream to R5.